-\textit{A Physical Realization of Haydys' Mathematical Conjecture and Wang's Mathematical Construction} Such a Fukaya-Seidel $A_\infty$-category of three-manifolds was first conjectured to exist by Haydys in~\cite[\S5]{haydys2010fukaya}, and later rigorously constructed by Wang in~\cite{wang2022complgradien}.
-Thus, we have furnished a purely physical realization of Haydys' mathematical conjecture and Wang's mathematical construction.
+\textit{A Physical Proof of Haydys' Mathematical Conjecture and Realization of Wang's Mathematical Construction} Such a Fukaya-Seidel $A_\infty$-category of three-manifolds was first conjectured to exist by Haydys in~\cite[\S5]{haydys2010fukaya}, and later rigorously constructed by Wang in~\cite{wang2022complgradien}.
+Thus, we have furnished a purely physical proof of Haydys' mathematical conjecture and realization of Wang's mathematical construction.

-\textit{A Physical Realization of Abouzaid-Manolescu's Mathematical Conjecture} Also, in the frame where $\theta = \pi/ 2$, we saw in the previous subsection that the $k$ objects $\{ \mathcal{A}_{1} \dots \mathcal{A}_k \}$ would correspond to irreducible flat $G_\C$ connections on $M_3$.
-These will generate a $G_\C$-instanton Floer homology of $M_3$ which, via~\cite[$\S$5]{ong2022vafa}, can be identified with $\text{HP}^*(M_3)$, a hypercohomology of a perverse sheaf of vanishing cycles in the moduli space of irreducible flat $G_\C$-connections on $M_3$ constructed in~\cite{abouzaid2017sheaftheor}.
+\textit{A Physical Proof and Generalization of Abouzaid-Manolescu's Mathematical Conjecture} Also, in the frame where $\theta = \pi/ 2$, we saw in the previous subsection that the $k$ objects $\{ \mathcal{A}_{1}, \dots, \mathcal{A}_k \}$ would correspond to irreducible flat $G_\C$ connections on $M_3$.
+These will generate a $G_\C$-instanton Floer homology of $M_3$ which, via~\cite[$\S$5]{ong2022vafa}, can be identified with $\text{HP}^*(M_3)$, a hypercohomology of a perverse sheaf of vanishing cycles in the moduli space of irreducible flat $G_\C$ connections on $M_3$ constructed in~\cite{abouzaid2017sheaftheor}.
 Thus, our results mean that $\text{HP}^*(M_3)$ can be categorified to give a Fukaya-Seidel $A_\infty$-category of $M_3$.
-As Abouzaid-Manolescu conjectured in $\S$9.2 of \textit{loc}.~\textit{cit}. that $\text{HP}^*(M_3)$ can be categorified to give an $A_\infty$-category of $M_3$, we have also furnished a purely physical realization and generalization (when $\theta \neq \pi/2$) of Abouzaid-Manolescu's mathematical conjecture.
+As Abouzaid-Manolescu conjectured in $\S$9.2 of \textit{loc}.~\textit{cit}. that $\text{HP}^*(M_3)$ can be categorified to give an $A_\infty$-category of $M_3$, we have also furnished a purely physical proof and generalization (when $\theta \neq \pi/2$) of Abouzaid-Manolescu's mathematical conjecture.